elrusoft/crm-service/README.md

 ### List

-to list the user you should only use the following:
+To list the user, with the GET method you should only use the following:

 ```
 http://localhost:8080/api/user/